hawkinsw/CPPTimes/general-loops-while-loops.md

 3. Add the current round's score to the total score.
 4. While there are still rounds to score, advance to the next round and repeat (3).

 These are just two pseudocode examples of the many, many uses of _loops,_ programming structures that cause a group of statements to repeat.
 The group of statements to be repeated by a loop is called the _body_ of the loop.
 Programmers often say that the body is "in" a loop.
 We call every repeated execution of the body of a loop an _iteration_.
 Loops are an incredibly important tool for programmers -- almost as important as the `if` statement.
 There are three different loops: the `for` loop, the `while` loop and the `do...while` loop.
 Each of these loops exists for a reason and solves a particular type of problem.
-It is important to understand when to use each of the loops.
+Although each of the three loops has an equivalent computational power,[^power] using the right loop in the right situation can improve the readability of your code.

+[^power]: In other words, anything that you can compute with, say, a `do ... while` loop you can compute with a `for` loop.
+You will have the chance to demonstrate this equivalence in lab!

 ### The `do...while` loop

 The `do ... while` loop is the oddball among the three types of loops.
+So, I guess we should start there?

 The `do...while` loop's syntax looks like this:

 ![The general format of the `do ... while` loop.](./graphics/The%20Do%20While%20Loop.png)

 The placeholder `statement`s listed in green represent the body of the loop and can be any valid C++ code.
 The semantics of the `do...while` loop are relatively straightforward: Repeatedly execute the body while `expression` evaluates to `true`.
 Remember that the type of the value of `expression` does not necessarily need to be a `bool`.
 C++ will convert the value of `expression` to a `bool` if it is some other type (as long as such a conversion is possible!).
 When you rely on this behavior to control a loop, be sure to think about the algorithm that C++ uses to determine whether a value with non-`bool` type is `true` or `false`.

+So, what makes the `do ... while` loop so odd?
 The statements in a `do...while` loop are always executed at least once.
 Can you see why?
-Because the condition is only checked at the end of each iteration.
+The expression in a `do ... while` loop that is evaluated to determine whether a loop continues is only checked at the end of each iteration.
 Because the check is at the end of the iteration, the `do...while` loop is called a _post-condition loop_.

 Because the body of the `do...while` loop is always done at least once, the `do...while` loop is particularly suited for _input validation_, the process of determining whether input to a program meets requirements.
 If the program didn't ask for input at least once, it would have nothing to validate!
 Let's go back to the password validation example from above where the pseudocode looked like this: